mnentwig/fooplot/README.md

 ## But Why plot this much data?
 Because the eye is extremely good at catching patterns.

 Proper statistical methods will correlate a fly's heartbeat out of the roar of an exploding jet engine.
-Assuming I can observe long enough, the fly doesn't get nervous or suffer from cardiac arrythmia etc. Now before all that, we need to spot the fly.
+Assuming I can observe long enough, the fly doesn't get nervous or suffer from cardiac arrythmia etc.

+But first, we need to spot the fly.
 Obviously.

 Enter fooplot.

 ## Example screenshot
 <img src="www/screenshot1.png">

 ## Controls
 Left mouse button: pan

 Right mouse botton: Zoom area

 Mouse wheel: Zoom (out/in)

 CTRL-mouse wheel: Zoom (y axis only)

 SHIFT-mouse wheel: Zoom (x axis only)

 "a": Autoscale

 CTRL-a: Autoscale (Y axis only)

 SHIFT-A: Autoscale (X axis only)

 Hint (typical use case): Use area zoom for the intended range on one axis, next autoscale the other axis to again see the full range

 ## Internals